 FirstService Residential is North America's largest manager of private residential communities, offering a full range of services across multiple geographies to a wide variety of clients, including condominiums (high, medium and low-rise), co-operatives, homeowner associations, master-planned communities, active adult and lifestyle communities, and a variety of other residential developments governed by common interest or multi-unit residential community associations.
-Our more than 16,000 employees in over 100 offices across 24 U.S. states and 3 Canadian provinces manage approximately 8,000 communities, representing more than 4 million residents in over 1.6 million residential units.
+Our more than 14,500 employees in approximately 100 offices across 25 U.S. states and 3 Canadian provinces manage approximately 8,500 communities, representing more than 4 million residents in over 1.7 million residential units.
 Our operational and client coverage footprint is extensive, with a presence in major markets that constitute over 70% of the North American population.